MobileFirst-Platform-Developer-Center/LiveUpdateSwift/README.md

 1. Download and deploy the Live Update adapter [as instructed in the tutorial](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/using-the-mfpf-sdk/live-update/#adding-live-update-to-mobilefirst-server).
 2. Add a scope mapping for **configuration-user-login** in **MobileFirst Operations Console → [your application] → Security tab → Scope-Elements Mapping**.
-3. Import the Live Update schema for the sample
+3. Import the Live Update schema and segment for the sample
   * [Click to download](https://www.github.com/MobileFirst-Platform-Developer-Center/LiveUpdateSwift/blob/release80/scheme.txt) the scheme for the sample
   * [Follow the instructions in the tutorial](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/using-the-mfpf-sdk/live-update/#import-export) to upload the schema
 3. Add segments: